updated September 17, 2021

 These changes apply to amounts paid after December 31, 2019.

 Previously, the DOL had the authority to extend Employee Retirement Income Security Act (“ERISA”) related deadlines for one year during a Presidentially declared disaster or a terroristic or military action.
-The CARES Act expands the DOL’s authority by including public health emergencies declared by the Secretary of Health and Human Services under Section 319 of the Public Health Service Act.
+The CARES Act expanded the DOL’s authority by including public health emergencies declared by the Secretary of Health and Human Services under Section 319 of the Public Health Service Act.

 SECTION 125/FSA RELIEF